-One of NRG Esports’ streamers is IceManIsaac, a content creator and self-proclaimed cat dad.
-His real name is, yes you guessed it, Isaac or Isaac Hamilton, and he is a casual gamer and streamer of Call of Duty: Warzone.
+IceManIsaac, a content creator and self-proclaimed cat dad, represents The Guard esports organization.
+His real name is Isaac Hamilton, and he is primarily a streamer of Call of Duty: Warzone.

 IceManIsaac is a fan of shooter games like Valorant too, but his main content revolves around Call of Duty; specifically, Warzone.
 Unlike other streamers and content creators who are into a lot of humor and fluff, IceManIsaac is all about educating and giving the best tips and tricks to all his subscribers.
 This is especially obvious on his YouTube channel where he started the Warzone Academy.